-The start and end to the fire season is a “moving target” and increasingly it’s turning into a year-long event, according to Kait Webb, a spokesperson for the Utah Division of Forestry, Fire and State Lands.
-This year, Zion National Park had its first wildfire in February.
+The start and end to the fire season is turning into a year-long event, according to Kayli Yardley, a prevention specialist with the Utah Division of Forestry, Fire and State Lands.

 As defined by state law, Utah’s “closed” fire season runs from June 1 to Oct.
 31 — when the state enters its highest-risk period for wildfire.
 During this time, people can’t open burn, though campfires are allowed.
 Utah’s “open” fire season runs from Nov.
 1 to May 31.

 What Causes Wildfires?

 There are a number of high-risk activities that trigger wildfires.
-Those include dragging chains from a trailer, parking in dry grass, driving on a flat tire, shooting targets, abandoning campfires, welding and operating machinery, said Webb.
+Those include dragging chains from a trailer, parking in dry grass, driving on a flat tire, shooting targets, abandoning campfires, welding and operating machinery, said Yardley.

 However, wildfires are also naturally occurring from lightning strikes.

 What Are The Trends For The 2021 Fire Season?